hasAnybodySeenHarry/expenses/README.md

 - **KinD (Kubernetes in Docker)**: Utilized for local testing and development.
 - **Docker Compose**: Used for testing individual services and integrations on the local work station.
 - **Message Queues, Databases, and Kafka Nodes**: Containerized within the cluster for easy management. (for development)
+- **Terraform**: Used a privately designed production-ready EKS Terraform module to deploy the platform.

 ## CI/CD Pipeline